Best Weighted Blankets (2026)

 Weighted blankets work through deep pressure stimulation (DPS), which mimics the feeling of being held or hugged and may promote relaxation and reduce anxiety.
 Most sleep experts recommend choosing a blanket that weighs approximately 10% of the user's body weight.
 The key differentiators among 2026 models are fill type (glass microbeads vs. knitted cotton yarn), cover material (cotton, bamboo lyocell, minky polyester), cooling performance, weight distribution technology, and washability.
 Glass-bead blankets dominate the budget-to-mid segment ($35-$160), while knitted blanket-yarn designs from Bearaby and Silk & Snow command the premium tier ($179-$280). [src1, src3, src6]

 For hot sleepers, the Bearaby Tree Napper (~$249) uses TENCEL lyocell from eucalyptus fibers for moisture-wicking coolness, while the Luxome Removable Cover Weighted Blanket (~$160) offers interchangeable bamboo lyocell and minky covers.
-The Layla Weighted Blanket MSRP moved to $199 in 2026 but is routinely on sale at $99 across Amazon and the Layla site, making it the single best deal in the mid-tier.
-Budget-conscious shoppers will find the YnM Weighted Blanket (~$40-$65) delivers solid glass-bead performance at the lowest price in this comparison, with Tom's Guide naming it "best choice of weights" thanks to 9 weight options from 5 lbs to 30 lbs.
+The Layla Weighted Blanket is Sleep Foundation's best-value pick at ~$119, with frequent sales dropping it toward $99 across Amazon and the Layla site.
+Budget-conscious shoppers will find the YnM Weighted Blanket (~$51) delivers solid glass-bead performance at the lowest price in this comparison, with Tom's Guide naming it "best choice of weights" thanks to 9 weight options from 5 lbs to 30 lbs.
 For children ages 4+, the Bearaby Nappling (~$139 for 5-8 lbs) is a new 2026 addition — an open-knit kids' version of the Cotton Napper with no glass beads or choking hazards. [src2, src3, src7, src8]

 Top 11 Models Compared